Chamorro people: Language

 The Chamorro language is included in the Malayo-Polynesian subgroup of the Austronesian family.
 Because Guam was colonized by Spain for over 300 years, Chamorro has acquired many loanwords from Spanish.
 An example is how the traditional Chamorro number system was replaced by Spanish numbers.

 Chamorro is often spoken in many homes, but this is becoming less common.
 However, a resurgence of interest in reviving the language has occurred, and all public schools on both Guam and the Northern Marianas are now required by law to teach the Chamorro language as part of the elementary-, middle-, and high-school curriculum.

-The most spoken phrase in Chamorro is håfa adai, a greeting which approximates "hello" in English.
+A commonly spoken phrase in Chamorro is håfa adai, a greeting which approximates "hello" in English.